 As well as showing potential employers that you have the necessary skills and interest, work experience can give you a good insight into what the job and the industry will be like.

 Building control is a statutory duty of local authorities so the major employers of building control surveyors are the building control departments of local authorities throughout the UK.

 Councils may have separate building control departments or departments providing a range of property-related services.
 For more information, see the Local Authority Building Control (LABC), which represents local authority building control in England and Wales.

 The private sector is also able to undertake building control duties in England and Wales, meaning individual firms of consultants are also employers of building control surveyors.

 Within Northern Ireland the building control function is entirely administered and controlled by the local authority district councils.
 This is the case in Scotland, too, where all local authorities are members of the Local Authorities Building Standards in Scotland (LABSS).

 With experience and suitable qualifications, you could become a self-employed approved inspector and work independently.
 To do this you would need to be registered on the Approved Inspector Register of the Construction Industry Council (CIC).

-Recruitment agencies, such as Macdonald and Company, also handle vacancies.
+Recruitment agencies, such as Macdonald & Company, also handle vacancies.

-You'll usually receive relevant on-the-job training from your employer.
-If you are not fully qualified or have been employed at a lower level you may be supported through release for part-time study to full professional qualification.
+You'll usually receive relevant, on-the-job training from your employer.
+If you aren't fully qualified or have been employed at a lower level, you may be supported through release for part-time study to full professional qualification.